wandb/docs/docs/guides/launch/launch-queue-observability.md

 :::info
 To turn on this capability, toggle on the `Launch observability` feature flag in your user settings.

-This feature requires W&B Weave, which is not available on some Customer-managed and Dedicated Cloud.
+This feature requires W&B Weave, which is not available on some Customer-managed and Dedicated Cloud deployments.
 Contact your W&B representative to learn more.
 :::

 ## Dashboard and plots

 Each queue now has a `Monitor` tab.
-When you click on the tab, W&B will gather data over the last 7 days of activity for this queue.
+When you click on the tab, W&B will show data over the last 7 days of activity for this queue.
 Time ranges, grouping and filters can be controlled from the left panel.

 The dashboard contains a number of plots answering common questions about performance and efficiency.